sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 > <small>-felixge, https://github.com/joyent/node/issues/2582</small>
 > </cite></footer>

+Note: Felix Geisendorf, who originally added process.on uncaughtException, and has also asked for it to be removed!

 ### This is too bad, because you want to
 ### always return a response, even on error.

-Keeping a client hanging can come back to bite you.

-Note: 1) user agent appears to hang and 2) it might resend the bad request once the connection closes and trigger another exception!

-It's in the HTTP spec.

-Note: I've seen this happen.
+Note: Keeping a client hanging can come back to bite you.
+1) the user agent appears to hang and 2) it might resend the bad request once the connection closes and trigger another exception!
+This in the HTTP spec.
+I've seen this happen.
 It's not pretty.
 Can crash multiple workers.

-This presentation was originally titled "I Have Much to Learn About Node.js".

-It's still titled "Toward 100% Uptime" because I can't guarantee it.
+This presentation was originally titled "I Have Much to Learn About Node.js" becaus of my experience with this particular behavior.
+It's still titled "Towards 100% Uptime" because I can't guarantee it.
 But then, who can?

 ### Fortunately, given what we've discussed,
-### it shouldn't happen often.
+### uncaughts shouldn't happen often.

-### And when it does, it should be limited
+### And when they do, only one
-### to one particular connection.
+### particular connection should be left hanging.

-## Limitations.

-Must bump cluster master when:
+### Must bump cluster master when:

 * Upgrade Node.
 * Cluster master code changes.
-* Upstart script changes.
+* OS service (e.g., Upstart) definition changes.

 ### During timeout periods, might have:

-* More than workers than CPUs.
+* More workers than CPUs.
 * Workers running different versions (old/new).

 <br>